learn-co-students/nyc-web-030920/20-intro-to-DOM/README.md

 - READ:

 - `document.getElementById`
+  - get the div#movie-container

 - `node.getElementsByTagName`
+  - get the Matrix li

 - `node.getElementsByClassName`
+  - get all the li.movie

 - `node.querySelector`
+  - get the first li

 - `node.querySelectorAll`
+  - get all the buttons

   - We can also combine selectors for more specificity:
     - We need a space between `#parent .child`